How to get rid of private mortgage insurance (PMI)?

 4. Refinance your mortgage

-While the recent sharp climb in interest rates means it might not now be worth the effort and expense of refinancing just to get rid of PMI, it’s still something to keep in mind if you are close to the 20-percent-equity mark.
-If you determine that refinancing puts you over that threshold, contact your lender after the process is complete and request cancellation of your PMI.
+When mortgage rates are low, homeowners might consider refinancing for lower monthly payments and reduced interest costs.
+While the recent sharp climb in interest rates means it might not now be worth the effort and expense of refinancing just to cancel PMI, it’s still something to keep in mind if you are close to the 20 percent equity mark.

 5. Reappraise your home

 Who this affects: Median home values have shot up by around 30 percent nationwide over the past couple of years, and borrowers who live in areas that are particularly red-hot might have seen their home values jump even higher.
 In fact, the value might have increased enough to bump you out of the PMI range.
-If this is the case, it’s time to talk with your lender about getting a new appraisal and potentially canceling your PMI requirement.
+If this is the case, talk with your lender about getting a new appraisal and potentially canceling your PMI requirement.

 6. Expand or renovate your home to increase its value